awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 ### ⭐ Amazon Cognito

-A Amazon Cognito user pool is created via the AWS CDK, using the email address provided during deployment.
+An Amazon Cognito user pool is created via the AWS CDK, using the email address provided during deployment.
 A temporary password will be sent to that email address.

 ### ⭐ S3 buckets